 3261 for official TOEFL scores.
 No department code is necessary.

 3092 for official GRE scores.
 No department code is necessary.

 1197 for official Miller Analogy Test scores.

 IELTS, PTE, and MCAT do not have an institutional code; you may submit copies of these scores.

-Students who have graduated from a university in the following English-speaking countries (USA, Canada, UK, Australia and New Zealand) are exempt from the TOEFL or IELTS requirement.
+Students who have graduated from a university in the following English-speaking countries (USA, Canada, UK, Australia and New Zealand) are exempt from the TOEFL, IELTS, or PTE requirement.